anoma/nspec/docs/anomian.juvix.md

 Wait!
 I see an issue.
 What if the engine has several guards, and they are all satisfied?

 <div class="grid" markdown>

-> If several guards are satisfied, engine provide an strategy defined as its
+> If several guards are satisfied, engine provide a strategy defined as its
 > construction how to act.
-The model conceives the following options: choose the
+The model conceives the following options.
+>
-> first guard that is satisfied, choose the last guard that is satisfied, choose
+> -  choose the first guard that is satisfied,
+> -  choose the last guard that is satisfied,
+> - choose one of them (randomly) if there are several satisfied guards,
-> one of them, and choose all of them.
-And recall, If no guard conditions are met,
+> - choose all of them if all guards are satisfied.
+>
-> the engine decides not to act.
+> And recall, If no guard conditions are met, the engine decides not to act.

 ```juvix
 type GuardStrategy :=